- Local Authority

 Installation of the posts – we would always recommend installing at least 3’6″ in the ground by digging a hole with either a spade or borer but never a digger, this should give a tight vertical sided hole and is crucial to the long term stability of the posts.
 All the excavated material should be back rammed in to secure the post, or for a guaranteed firm finish concrete can be used but never put concrete under the post, the base of the post must be stood on free draining material.

 Positioning New Posts

 There are basically two ways to hang a gate, – either on the backs of the posts or between the posts.
-Normally gates should be hung on the backs of the posts as this enables you to utilise all available adjustments on the hangings to vary the position of the gates in two planes, as well as eliminating any vertical gaps.
+Normally gates should be hung on the backs of the posts as this enables you to utilise all available adjustments on the hangings to vary the position of buying levitra online, as well as eliminating any vertical gaps.
 Some installations however demand that the gates are hung between, so perhaps the gates can swing both ways or you wish to see all of the gate detail.
 In either case posts must be positioned accurately according to the width of the gate and making allowances for your chosen hangings.